 - Following successful completion of the oral exam, students meet with their committee annually to review their research progress.
 It is recommended that the meeting occur in the Fall semester but must take place before the start of Spring Break each academic year.
 The advisor, in consultation with the Research Advisory Committee, will then prepare a letter to the student summarizing key observations and recommendations made by the committee.
 Completion of the annual review is required to maintain good academic standing in the Ph.D. program.

 - Students nearing degree completion meet with their committee approximately 3 to 6 months prior to the expected defense date.
 Students will provide the committee with an outline of the dissertation, including expected completion dates for various aspects of the research.
 At this time committee members may identify areas that need expansion or reconsideration.
-This meeting can fulfil the required annual committee meeting.
+This meeting can fulfill the required annual committee meeting.

 Each student is responsible for making sure that the Research Advisory Committee meetings happen on schedule and are advised to contact the committee members at least one month before the meeting.
 The meetings with the Research Advisory Committee must be documented using a "Graduate Student Meetings with Research Advisory Committee" form available from the Department Office and on the Resources page of the Department website.
 The committee members sign and provide comments on the form.
 The forms are filed with the Department Office and will be evaluated during the orals and the dissertation defense.